sdd/kiddo/README.md

 [`ImmutableKdTree`](https://docs.rs/kiddo/latest/kiddo/type.ImmutableKdTree.html) and [`MutableKdTree`](https://docs.rs/kiddo/latest/kiddo/type.MutableKdTree.html) are convenience aliases for [`KdTree`](https://docs.rs/kiddo/latest/kiddo/struct.KdTree.html) with sensible defaults for these common read-heavy and mutable workloads.

-Kiddo is not intended as a library for high-dimensional vector search or feature matching over hundreds or thousands of dimensions, where plain k-d trees are usually the wrong data structure and other approaches are more appropriate.
+Kiddo is not intended as a library for high-dimensional vector search or feature matching over hundreds or thousands of dimensions, where k-d trees are usually the wrong data structure and other approaches are more appropriate.
 The API does not impose a hard dimensional limit, but Kiddo is primarily intended for low-dimensional workloads.

 Kiddo supports the following query types through its fluent builder API, starting from [`KdTree::query`](https://docs.rs/kiddo/latest/kiddo/struct.KdTree.html#method.query):

-- `.nearest_one()` finds the single nearest item to a query point.
-  Useful for tasks like finding the nearest airport to a given location, or finding the nearest catalogued star to a sky position.
+- **Exact Nearest Neighbour**: Useful for tasks like finding the nearest airport to a given location, or finding the nearest catalogued star to a sky position.

-- `.best_n_within(radius, n)` finds the "best" `n` items within a specified distance of a query point, for some definition of "best".
-  For example, "give me the 5 largest settlements within 50km of a given point, ordered by descending population", or "the 5 brightest stars within a degree of a point on the sky, ordered brightest first".

-- `.nearest_one().approx()` performs approximate nearest-neighbour (ANN) search, returning a good approximate nearest item, often much faster than exact nearest-neighbour search.
-  Useful for latency-sensitive workloads like interactive point-cloud picking, or mapping image pixels to a palette colour during colour quantization.
+  `tree.query(&point).nearest_one().execute()`

-- `.nearest_n(n)` performs k-nearest-neighbour (k-NN) search, finding the `n` nearest items to a query point ordered by distance.
+- **k-nearest-neighbour (k-NN)** search, finding the `k` nearest items to a query point:
+  - ordered by distance: `tree.query(&point).nearest_n(5).execute()`.
     Useful for finding the nearest weather stations or sensors to a location, or generating candidate correspondences for point-cloud registration.

-- `.nearest_n(n).within(radius)` finds up to `n` nearest items within a specified radius of a query point, ordered by distance.
+  - `k` items within a max radius: `tree.query(&point).nearest_n(5).within(max_dist).execute()`.
     Useful when you want the closest local neighbours inside a meaningful cutoff, such as the nearest shops within 5 miles, or nearby atoms within an interaction radius.
+  - All items within a radius: `tree.query(&point).within(max_dist).execute()`.

-- `.within(radius)` finds all items within a specified radius of a query point, ordered by distance.
+    Finds all items within a specified radius of a query point, ordered by distance.
 Useful for radial catalogue searches in astronomy, or collision and proximity queries where the full neighbourhood is needed in sorted order.

-- `.within(radius).unsorted()` finds all items within a specified radius of a query point without sorting the results.
+  - Unsorted, e.g. `tree.query(&point).nearest_n(5).within(max_dist).unsorted().execute()`.
-  This is often faster than `.within(radius)` when result order does not matter, such as finding all customers within 5 miles of a store, or collecting point-cloud neighbourhoods for clustering or normal estimation.
+    This is often faster than the sorted radius-query form when result order does not matter, such as finding all customers within 5 miles of a store, or collecting point-cloud neighbourhoods for clustering or normal estimation.

-The builder API also supports boundary exclusivity, result projection, and periodic boundary conditions where applicable.
+- **Approximate nearest-neighbour** (ANN) search: `tree.query(&point).nearest_one().approx().execute()`
+  Returns a good approximate nearest item.
+Generally much faster than exact nearest-neighbour search.
+Useful for latency-sensitive workloads like interactive point-cloud picking, or mapping image pixels to a palette colour during colour quantization.

+- **"best" `n` items**: `tree.query(&point).best_n(5, max_dist).execute()`.
+  Finds the "best" n items within a specified distance of a query point, for some definition of "best".
+For example, "give me the 5 largest settlements within 50km of a given point, ordered by descending population", or "the 5 brightest stars within a degree of a point on the sky, ordered brightest first".
+This only makes semantic sense when your item type has meaningful ordering; for points-only trees with `T = ()`, the query is allowed but not useful.

+- **[Periodic Boundary Conditions](https://en.wikipedia.org/wiki/Periodic_boundary_conditions) (PBC)**, whereby the points in the tree are considered to represent a single subunit that repeats across space.
+Useful primarily for simulations, such as within cosmology or molecular dynamics simulations:
+  `tree.query(&point).periodic_boundary_condition(&box_size).within(max_dist).execute()`

+- **Exclusive Boundary Queries**, where the query radius filter is an exclusive boundary (`< max_dist`), rather than the default inclusive boundary (`<= max_dist`):
+  `tree.query(&point).within(max_dist).exclusive_boundaries().execute()`

 ## What's New In v6